techtalkdc/Open-Governance/topics.md

 ## Proposed Topic

 * Session Title: Using Apache NiFi to Integrate Data into a NoSQL Multi-Model Database
-* Preferred Timeframe: October 17th
+* Preferred Timeframe: October 24th
 * Event Type: 50-min Lecture
-* Summary: Apache NiFi was built to automate the flow of data providing a nice drag and drop, configurable user interface.
-With Apache NiFi, you can use out-of-the-box processors to create data flows from relational databases such as MySQL or Postgres, Apache Kafka data streams and other sources in the Hadoop ecosystem, and many other data sources.
+* Summary: Apache NiFi was built to automate the flow of data, providing a drag and drop, configurable user interface.
+With Apache NiFi, you can use out-of-the-box processors to create data flows from MySQL, Postgres, Apache Kafka, the Hadoop ecosystem, and many other data sources.
 If a processor doesn’t exist, you can build your own.
-You can also create templates for common data flow patterns, then publish and share them for others to benefit and collaborate.
+You can also create templates for common data flow patterns, then publish and share them for collaboration needs.

-We will discuss the value of integrating data from different sources, from unstructured to relational, into a single NoSQL multi-model database and demonstrate how to do this using Apache NiFi into a MarkLogic database.
+Scott Fowler, MarkLogic Principal Sales Engineer, will discuss the value of integrating unstructured and structured data from multiple sources into an Operational Data Hub.
+This presentation will include a demonstration using Apache NiFi to ingest data into a MarkLogic NoSQL database.

 * Presenter Name(s): Scott Fowler and Trinh lieu
 * Presenter E-mail(s): Scott.Fowler@marklogic.com and trinh.lieu@gmail.com